-CAI Group recognizes passenger service revenue when the service has been rendered to the passengers according to flight schedule.
-The amount of passenger tickets for which the related transportation service has not yet been rendered at the end of the reporting period, is recorded as unearned passenger service revenue in the consolidated statement of financial position.
-Baggage fees are non-refundable fees which are recognized upon receipt.
-Other ancillary fees are recognized when transactions are carried out.
+Passenger service revenue is earned when the service has been rendered to the passengers according to flight schedule.
+The amount of passenger bookings for which the related transportation service has not yet been rendered at the end of the reporting period is recorded as unearned transportation revenue in the consolidated statement of financial position.
+Baggage fees and other ancillary fees are non-refundable fees which are recognized when the services are provided.

-We considered the recognition of passenger service revenue, baggage fees and other ancillary fees as a key audit matter because of the significance of these accounts to the consolidated financial statements and the high volume of transactions being processed and captured from various distribution channels and locations.
-The CAI Group's air transportation revenue accounts for 27% of total consolidated revenue.
-In addition, the determination of the earned and unearned passenger service revenue is highly dependent on the CAI Group's information technology (IT) systems.
-The disclosures in relation to the revenue recognition are included in Note 2 to the consolidated financial statements.
+We considered the recognition of passenger service revenue, baggage fees and other ancillary fees as a key audit matter because of the materiality of these accounts to the consolidated financial statements and the high volume of transactions being processed and captured from various distribution channels and locations.
+In addition, the determination of the earned and unearned passenger service revenue is highly dependent on the Group's information technology (IT) systems.

+Refer to Note 2 to the consolidated financial statements for the disclosures on revenue recognition of air transportation services.

-In testing the real estate revenue recognition, we obtained an understanding of the RLC Group's processes for determining the POC, including the cost accumulation process, determination and updating of total estimated costs and performed tests of the relevant controls over these processes.
-We assessed the competence, capabilities and objectivity of the project development engineers by reference to their qualifications, experience and reporting responsibilities.
-For selected projects, we traced costs accumulated to the supporting documents such as purchase order, billings and invoices of contractors.
-We visited selected project sites and made relevant inquiries with project development engineers.
+For real estate sales, we obtained an understanding of the Group's processes for determining the POC, including the cost accumulation process, and for determining and updating of total estimated costs, and performed tests of the relevant controls on these processes.
+We assessed the competence and objectivity of the project development engineers by reference to their qualifications, experience and reporting responsibilities.
+For selected projects, we traced costs accumulated to the supporting documents such as purchase orders, billings, and invoices of contractors.
+We visited selected project sites and made relevant inquiries with project engineers.
 We performed test computation of the percentage of completion calculation of management.
-For selected projects, we obtained the approved total estimated costs including revisions and the supporting details such as capital fulfillment plan, capital expenditure requests and related Executive Committee approvals.
+For selected projects, we obtained the approved total estimated costs and any revisions thereto and the supporting details such as capital fulfillment plan, capital expenditure requests and related executive committee approvals.
 We likewise performed inquiries with the project development engineers for the revisions.
 We evaluated management's basis of the buyer's equity by comparing this to the historical analysis of sales collections from buyers with accumulated payments above the collection threshold.
-We traced the analysis to supporting documents such as Contract to Sell (CTS), Collection report and Buyer's ledger.
+We traced the analysis to supporting documents such as official receipts and buyers' ledger.

-In testing the air transportation services revenue, we involved our internal specialists to assist us in understanding and testing the controls over the CAI Group's IT systems and passenger revenue recognition process.
-This includes testing the controls over the capture and recording of revenue transactions, authorization of rate changes and the input of these information to the revenue system, and mapping of bookings from unearned to earned passenger service revenue when passengers are lifted.
-We assessed the information produced by the CAI Group's IT systems and tested the reports generated by these systems that are used to defer or recognize passenger service revenue.
-On a sample basis, we tested the timing of the recording of the transactions near the reporting period.
+For air transportation services, we included internal specialist in our team to assist us in understanding and testing the controls over the Group's IT systems and revenue recognition process which includes passenger service revenue, baggage fees and other ancillary fees.
+This includes testing the controls over the capture and recording of revenue transactions, authorization of rate changes and the input of these information to the revenue system, and mapping of bookings from unearned to earned passenger service revenue when passengers are flown.
+We assessed the information produced by the Group's IT systems and tested the reports generated by these systems that are used to defer or recognize passenger service revenue, baggage fees and other ancillary fees.
 Also, on a sample basis, we tested journal entries related to these accounts through inspection of underlying source documentation.